GOCOVRI Onboard® & FREE TRIAL OPTION TERMS & CONDITIONS

 Co-pay assistance program

-Under the GOCOVRI® Co-Pay Program, eligible patients pay no more than $20 in co-pay/cost-sharing for each GOCOVRI® prescription filled, up to the annual limit of $10,000 per calendar year.
-If the patient dosage requires two separate prescriptions of GOCOVRI® per month, GOCOVRI® Co-Pay Program assistance may be applied to both prescriptions.
+Under the GOCOVRI Co-Pay Program, eligible patients pay no more than $20 in co-pay/cost-sharing for each GOCOVRI prescription filled, up until the maximum annual benefit is reached.
+If the patient dosage requires two separate prescriptions of GOCOVRI per month, GOCOVRI Co-Pay Program assistance may be applied to both prescriptions.

 This program expires within 12 months from enrollment.
 Adamas Pharmaceuticals, Inc. reserves the right to rescind, revoke, or amend the program without notice at any time.